-In his two-and-a-half hour Archive interview, Howard Storm talks about his comic teaming with Lou Gostel in his early career, and outlines the various venues they worked.
-He talks about his single appearances in variety series of the '50s and '60s, including such series as The Merv Griffin Show (where he appeared with his then-retired vaudevillian father).
+In his two-and-a-half-hour interview, Howard Storm talks about his comic teaming with Lou Gostel in his early career, and outlines the various venues they worked.
+He talks about his single appearances in variety series of the 1950s and '60s, including such series as The Merv Griffin Show (where he appeared with his then-retired vaudevillian father).
 He acknowledges his tenure at Desilu Studios and gives his impressions of Desi Arnaz and Lucille Ball.
 He looks back on his association with Woody Allen, assisting him on his earliest feature films.
-He relates how he came to break into directing, due to his success directing the play "Where Has Tommy Flowers Gone" and the artistic atmosphere at MTM Productions.
+He relates how he came to break into directing, due to his success directing the play Where Has Tommy Flowers Gone and the artistic atmosphere at MTM Productions.
 He speaks about his first directorial credit on Rhoda and his continued association with Valerie Harper on her subsequent series.
-He speaks in great detail about his extensive work on the popular sitcom Mork & Mindy, commenting on the series stars, the production work-week, and favorite episodes.
+He speaks in great detail about his extensive work on the popular sitcom Mork & Mindy, commenting on the series stars, the production workweek, and favorite episodes.
 Among the other series he discusses, of the many he served on as guest director, were: Laverne & Shirley, Taxi, Too Close for Comfort, Best of the West, Amanda's, Brothers, The Redd Foxx Show, Full House, Good Grief!, Head of the Class, Everybody Loves Raymond, and Kenan & Kel.
 He also speaks about several series for which he contributed as a writer, including All in the Family and Happy Days.
-Lastly, he talks about his participation in "Yarmy's Army," a monthly meeting of legendary comics, named for the group's late friend Dick Yarmy.
-Jenni Matz conducted the interview in Beverly Hills, CA on August 20, 2008.
+Finally, he talks about his participation in "Yarmy's Army," a monthly meeting of legendary comics, named for the group's late friend Dick Yarmy.
+Jenni Matz conducted the interview on August 20, 2008 in Beverly Hills, CA.